evert/evert.github.com/_posts/2023/2023-03-30-switching-to-fedora.md

 keeping it's packages very up to date, which I like and why I originally switched from Debian to Ubuntu!

-I'm a week an a bit in, and here are my first impressions.
+I'm a week and a bit in, and here are my first impressions.

 ### Installation